Instill an open culture

 Exit interviews should not be the only way of collecting feedback from employees.
 With early intervention, many resignations can be avoided.

-Besides the scheduled “official” opportunities to give feedback such as mid-year appraisals and annual reviews, managers should keep in mind to encourage constant sharing of ideas to better the organization and its practices.
+Besides the scheduled “official” opportunities to give feedback such as mid-year appraisals and annual reviews, managers should keep in mind to encourage constant sharing of ideas to better the organisation and its practices.
 Simple ways like utilizing a common notice board where employees can pin up their suggestions or using company software to gather constructive comments about certain company policies can go a long way in getting much-needed feedback.

 Employee Engagement